sense 1v

 Ha ornato la casa per le feste.
 (Alessandro Manzoni, I Promessi Sposi)

-ornàre : to adorn
+ornare : to adorn

 or||re : (accento grave)

-Indicative mood (Indicativo) of the verb ornàre
+indicativo ornare.
+Indicative mood of the verb ornare

 Tempo semplice